enzolutions/generator-marionette-drupal/README.md

 In the following image you see how the command looks

 ![Form Generator](https://raw.githubusercontent.com/enzolutions/generator-marionette-drupal/master/images/generator_marionette_drupal_form.png "Form Generatior")

+This subgenerator is still in progress, and the process to push back info to Drupal 8 is in progress, we will use the REST Method PATCH becuase PUT won't be implemented in Drupal 8.

 #### Drupal 8 Setup to Enable Form Generator